 Little Water Trail (Millcreek) is a 4.6 mile moderately trafficked loop trail located near Salt Lake City, Utah that features a lake and is rated as difficult.
-The trail offers a number of activity options and is accessible from June until November.
+The trail offers a number of activity options and is best used from June until November.
 Dogs and horses are also able to use this trail.

 cross country skiing